amygroshek/hugoamygroshek/content/portfolio/work1.md

 draft = false
 image = "img/slattery.png"
 date = "2017-11-12"
-title = "In which the plagarist is not addressed" weight = 1
+title = "In which the plagiarist is not addressed" weight = 1
 +++